 But an inferior application cancels out that advantage, no matter how early you apply.
 If you’re rushing to meet an arbitrary deadline, the quality of your personal statement and extracurricular activities may suffer; or you may incorrectly enter your coursework, resulting in a verification delay.

-Also keep in mind that this year’s applications will not be forwarded to medical schools until July 10th.
+Also keep in mind that this year’s applications will not be forwarded to medical schools until June 27th.
 On that date, all verified applications will be forwarded, whether they were submitted on the first day or a few days later.
-Last year, anything submitted by June 7th made the first release (which was on June 28th last year), meaning applicants who spent an extra week finessing their application made it to the schools on the same day as those who submitted on May 30th.
+In previous years, applications submitted in the first week of June made this first release, meaning applicants who spent an extra week finessing their application made it to the schools on the same day as those who rushed it in on the first day.

 Submit as early as possible, when your application is as strong as it can possibly be.

 When you do feel confident that your application is strong, take time to double and triple check everything.
 Once you hit the submit button, you’re not allowed to change most parts of your application.

-But one thing that you can do is add to the list of schools.
+Yes, you can!
+One thing that you can do is add to the list of schools you are applying to.
 You can use this list strategically.
 For instance, if your MCAT has been delayed and you don’t know your score yet, you might want to apply to a single school, which will kickstart the verification process.
 You can go back and add more after you see how you did.
 Or you might stagger your school choices, adding 2-3 each week, so you aren’t overwhelmed with secondaries coming all at once.
 Your application is forwarded to the chosen program immediately, once your initial AMCAS verification is completed.

 Submitting your AMCAS application is an important step in your journey to become a doctor.
 Here are some of the many ways I can help make sure your first step is successful:

 - School selection – Helping you find the best programs where you are competitive

 - Personal Statement – Making your personal statement stand out with a compelling story that highlights your individuality and shows your commitment to medicine